-AGENCY REFERRAL COMMENTS:
+AGENCY REFERRAL COMMENTS (Presented at First Reading):

 Ministry of Transportation and Infrastructure staff indicates the subject property is beyond Ministry jurisdiction.
 Applications located within 800 metres from an intersection with a Controlled Access Highway require Ministry of Transportation & Infrastructure approval.